 clockclock iconcutlerycutlery iconflagflag iconfolderfolder iconinstagraminstagram iconpinterestpinterest iconfacebookfacebook iconprintprint iconsquaressquares iconheartheart iconheart solidheart solid icon

-Spinach Salad Dressing Recipe
+Baby Spinach Salad with Lemon Dijon Dressing

 Prepared with eggs and fresh herbs, this Baby Spinach Salad is a light, easy to prepare starter or side dish.
 A tangy Lemon Dijon Dressing keeps it bright and fresh.